sap-tutorials/sap-build-process-automation/tutorials/spa-create-process-api-trigger/spa-create-process-api-trigger.md

 ### Modify the process

-Since you have created an API trigger, the bindings were lost as mentioned in **Step1**.
+Since you have created an API trigger, the bindings were lost as mentioned in **Step 1**.
 Let's adjust the process with the new inputs configured for the API trigger.

 1. Choose the condition artifact and click on **Open Condition Editor**.